Overview

 Tool: analyze_media_file

-Description: Analyze media files using FFprobe, MediaInfo, or Probe Report
+Description: Analyze media files using FFprobe, MediaInfo, Probe Report, C2PA, or MediaStreamValidator

 Example: "Analyze this video file: https://example.com/video.mp4"